jadetyrer/tender/README.md

 #### R7 Problem trying to solve
 Tender is a marketplace for organisers of events to find event staff and for people to find work at events they would like to attend.
 When planning an event organisers do not employ people all year round and may find it difficult to find staff for the short period of the event.
 Tender is a web application that can help solve this issue.
 Event organisers can log on and create events and add job positions for these events.
-Employees can then log on and apply for the jobs at the events they wish to attend.
-Tender creates a platform for ease and efficiency of finding employees for events.
+Employees can log on and apply for the jobs at the events they wish to attend.
+Tender creates a platform for ease and efficiency of finding employees for events and finding temporary work at events.

 Tender will also have a rating system for both the employee and the employer this will help to avoid the issues of workers or employers not delivering what was promised.
 Many event staff do not turn up for all shifts and the rating system will act as a deterrent for this and provide information to the organisers which staff will do the best job.
 The profile and the CV of the worker are available for the employer when the worker applies for the position and the employer can accept of reject the application based on these and the star rating from pervious events worked.

 #### R8 Why the problem needs solving
-It is difficult for event organisers to get the same events staff for every event and every year.
-This is the reason event organisers need Tender to help them find reliable staff easily.
+It is difficult for event organisers to find reliable and hard-working staff for events.
+This is the reason event organisers need a platform like Tender to help them find reliable staff easily.
 Tender will create a hassle-free process for both parties to apply for and advertise event work.
-Event organisers could find staff more easily and with less cost to them via this application.
+Event organisers could find staff more easily and with less cost to them via this web application.

 Tender cuts out the need for a third party to find staff reducing the costs of the event organisers and creates the opportunity for employees to find causal work at events they wish to attend.
 Currently there are no other platforms that brings these parties together.